smastrom/vue-use-active-scroll/README.md

 Highlighting sidebar links using the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) may have various drawbacks:

 - Scrolling speed affects accuracy of the current active target
-- Once reached the bottom, some links are never highlighted if previous targets are entirely visible (unreachable targets).
+- Once scrolled to the bottom, some links may never be highlighted if previous targets are entirely visible (unreachable targets).
 - Clicking on such links highlights different sections (or does nothing).
 - When accessing/refreshing the page, the active link may not reflect the one in the the URL.

 ---

-:bulb: Vue TOC Highlight is a **Vue 3 composable** that takes a different approach to overcome these drawbacks and surgically returns **reactive data** of the current active section.
+:bulb: Vue TOC Highlight is a **Vue 3 composable** that automatically overcomes such drawbacks and surgically returns accurate **reactive data** of the current active target.

 ---